SaidRH/ScreenRecorder/README.md

 <strong>We :heart: Contributors Like You!. </strong>
 </p>
 <p>
-create pull request and will review your code.
+Create pull request and will review your code.
 </p>